xhssme/tom/FAQ_EN.md

 > #### *Warning!Prohibit the use of this software BT& magnetic force/thunderbolt and other p2p protocol download。

-> #### * Note: each device can use 12GB of data per month (after version 1.3.7, you can click on the AD to roll more data, 200M per day).
-If the data exceeds 12GB, the use of the device will be stopped this month, and it can only be used after the reset of data next month.Please turn off the auto-update function of Google play to reduce traffic consumption.
+> #### * Note: each device can use 20GB of data per month (after version 1.3.7, you can click on the AD to roll more data, 200M per day).Please turn off the auto-update function of Google play to reduce traffic consumption.
 -------------------------------------

 ### disclaimer: